Generation X: Education

-The almost universal dismantling of the grammar school system in Great Britain during the 1960s and the 1970s meant that the vast majority of the cohort attended secondary modern schools, relabelled comprehensive schools.
+The almost universal dismantling of the grammar school system in Great Britain during the 1960s and the 1970s meant that the vast majority of the cohort attended comprehensive schools.
 Compulsory education ended at the age of 16.
 As older members of the cohort reached the end of their mandatory schooling, levels of educational enrollment among older adolescents remained below much of the Western world.
 By the early 1980s, some 80% to 90% of school leavers in France and West Germany received vocational training, compared with 40% in the United Kingdom.
 By the mid-1980s, over 80% of pupils in the United States and West Germany and over 90% in Japan stayed in education until the age of eighteen, compared with 33% of British pupils.
 There was, however, broadly a rise in education levels among this age range as Generation X passed through it.

 In 1990, 25% of young people in England stayed in some kind of full-time education after the age of 18, this was an increase from 15% a decade earlier.
 Later, the Further and Higher Education Act 1992 and the liberalisation of higher education in the UK saw greater numbers of those born towards the tail-end of the generation gaining university places.

 Employment

-The 1980s, when much of Generation X reached working age, was an era defined by high unemployment rates.
+The 1980s, when some of Generation X reached working age, was an era defined by high unemployment rates.
 This was particularly true of the youngest members of the working aged population.
 In 1984, 26% of 16 to 24 year olds were neither in full-time education or participating in the workforce.
 However, this figure did decrease as the economic situation improved reaching 17% by 1993.